 1. Calculate the cost of materials used in the artwork

 2. Add in any eBay or transaction fees

 3. Factor in the shipping, handling, and packaging costs

 (materials) + (eBay fees) + (shipping costs) – sale price = profit

 4. Consider Your Time and Effort

 It’s also important to remember to factor in the time and effort you put into creating your piece when pricing your art.
-If it took you a lot of time and effort to create your work, you might want to increase the price to reflect this.
-By considering all of the factors mentioned above, you can come up with a fair price for your artwork that will make both you and the buyer happy.
+If it took a lot of time and effort to complete your work, you might want to increase the price to reflect this.
+Considering all of the factors mentioned above, you can come up with a fair price for your artwork that will make you and the buyer happy.

-When pricing your art, it’s important to remember to consider a number of factors, including the cost of materials, eBay fees, shipping and handling costs, and the time and effort you put into creating your piece.
-By following these tips, you can come up with a fair price for both you and the buyer.
+When pricing your art, it’s essential to consider several factors, including the cost of materials, eBay fees, shipping and handling costs, and the time and effort you put into creating your piece.
+By following these tips, you can come up with a fair price for yourself and the buyer.

 Q: How do I calculate the cost of materials used in my artwork?

 A: To calculate the cost of materials used in your artwork, add up the total cost of all the materials you used to create the piece.